 In the winter, the water heater can be edged up to a higher temperature.
 If the sleeper keeps their bedroom at a cooler temperature, they will still be able to get to sleep, their muscles will lose their tension and they will experience more restful sleep.
 During the hot summer months, the heater’s temperature should be turned to a cooler setting.
 Speaking of warm and cool settings, the annual spending for someone who owns a waterbed will be between $84 and $144.

 The Conforming Ability of a Waterbed Means Even Weight Distribution for the Sleeper

 The ability of a waterbed’s mattress to conform to a sleeper’s body is unmatched.
-When they lie down on the mattress, the water in the bladder moves and shifts, to accommodate the shape of their body.
+When they lie down on the mattress, the extra vinyl found in more supportive models allows each sleeper to lay down into the water stopping displacement from one sleeper to another that used to be described as sleeping on the bubble.
+This not only makes the bed more dreamy for both sleepers, but he water inside of the bladder moves and shifts, to accommodate the shape of their body.
 Areas such as shoulder blades, shoulders, hips and buttocks when the sleeper is lying on their back are gently supported.
 When the sleeper shifts to either side, the sides of their hips, shoulders, ribs and arms are supported with no unneeded pressure.
 If they sleep on their stomach—which is not recommended—their pelvis and chest will be supported.